 Designing the Flower Thrips Sampling Protocol - Background Information

-The ecological methods described below were developed from knowledge gained in numerous studies conducted to understand the biology and management of flower thrips.
-When western flower thrips emerged as a major pest in the 1980’s, it was necessary to develop procedures to accurately, efficiently, and precisely determine the number of individual thrips species in field studies.
-The concentration of Frankliniella species and minute pirate bugs in flowers is behaviorally based and not an artifact of insecticide applications or sampling5.
+When the western flower thrips emerged as a major pest in the 1980’s5, it was necessary to develop procedures to accurately, efficiently, and precisely determine the number of individual thrips species in field studies.
+The procedures described here were developed from knowledge gained in numerous studies conducted to understand the biology and management of flower thrips.
+Examples of these studies are Funderburk et al.2, Hansen et al.6, Salguero Navas et al.7, Sutherland et al.8, and Tyler-Julian et al.9.
+The concentration of Frankliniella species and minute pirate bugs in flowers is behaviorally based and not an artifact of insecticide applications or sampling6.
 Estimates of populations in flowers over other plant parts usually is sufficient for understanding the local dynamics of predator and prey on a plant host and for evaluating the benefits of biological control programs based on the predator to prey ratios.
 However, the methodology developed for flowers can be adapted to the sampling of other plant parts.
 The usual sample unit is one or more flowers.
 The number of samples needed to achieve the desired level of precision is a function of population density and the number of flowers in the sample unit.
-Species of Frankliniella tend toward an aggregated distribution in flowers, and populations usually are concentrated in the flowers of the upper plant canopy6.
+Species of Frankliniella tend toward an aggregated distribution in flowers, and populations usually are concentrated in the flowers of the upper plant canopy7.
 For most studies, we randomly select flowers from the upper half of the plant.
-Relative techniques to remove thrips from flowers that include liquid washing, mechanical dislodgement, or desiccation are inaccurate and imprecise7.
+Relative techniques to remove thrips from flowers that include liquid washing, mechanical dislodgement, or desiccation are inaccurate and imprecise8.
 For this reason, we use a direct counting, absolute estimate technique.
 Thrips are small organisms about 2 mm in Iength, and microscopy usually is necessary to accurately determine the species.
 The flowers constituting a sample unit are placed in a vial of 70% alcohol.
 Once the samples are collected, the vial(s) from each plot are returned to the laboratory for extraction of the thrips and minute pirate bugs and accurate determination of the sex, species, and stage of each.
 Experiments consist of replicated field plots that are used to evaluate the efficacy of treatments to suppress thrips and to evaluate the benefits of predation by minute pirate bugs.
 Flower samples are taken at least weekly during the flowering period of the plant host.
 Randomized complete block experimental designs are useful in removing from the experimental error differences in thrips and minute pirate bug densities between blocks.
-Sub-plot treatment arrangements are useful to reduce inter-plot effects of management tactics that affect thrips movement8.
+Sub-plot treatment arrangements are useful to reduce inter-plot effects of management tactics that affect thrips movement9.

 Flower Sample Processing and Analysis – Background Information